mswailem/LV_ODE_PDE/README.md

 TODO:
 	- Implement a more user-friendly interface
+    - Implement more variables for the bifurcation and stability diagrams
 	- Implement a GUI
 	- Implement more initial conditions
 	- Implement ETDRK4 stepping